 - School Spring – create a portfolio and apply

 - Teaching Jobs

 The first place to start is usually with the Regional School Districts or Board of Education in the area you want to teach.
-These organizations have authoritative and comprehensive information on job vacancies within their areas and also about possible job fairs.
-Typically such information is posted on the websites of school boards and the districts, along with, application requirements and their hiring practices.
+These organizations have authoritative and comprehensive information on job vacancies within their areas and also about future job fairs.
+Typically, such information is posted on the websites of school boards and districts, along with application requirements and their hiring practices.
 Jobseekers should start their search on the Board of Education of a particular state for links to the district they are interested in, as in the example of the Texas Education Agency’s website.

-Education Nonprofits that help teachers start their careers
+Education Nonprofits to help teachers start their careers

 A second reliable source is the many nonprofit educational organizations.
 They often offer teaching positions to recent college graduates in their programs, providing support and even financial assistance for continuing education and certification.
 Examples of these organizations are:

 Among the many projects that AmeriCorps, as a federal agency, is in education where their members and volunteers support students in nearly 12,000 public, private, and charter schools across the USA to improve school attendance and engagement, to increase high-school graduation rates and promote college enrollment.

 Teach For All and Teach For America are similar organizations, focused on helping students and schools, but also help teachers with temporary placement, especially in high-needs schools.
 Similar organizations exist in most American States, for example, DC Teaching Fellows, South Carolina’s CERRA, Texas Teaching Fellows, NYC Teaching Fellows, Teach Kentucky and TNTP Teaching Fellows that include Indianapolis, Nevada and Minnesota.